Johnmalc/Homeworks2/README.md

 2. *Produkte* is in the folder "Aufgabe 3" -- 9.5/10
 3. *Shoes* in in the folder "Aufgabe 4" -- 9/10
 4. *List class for Bank Business* is in the folder "Aufgabe 5" -- 14/15
-5. *Freiwillige Zusatzaufgabe: Formen (Objektorientierung reloaded)* is in the folder "Aufgabe 6" -- optinal exercise
+5. *Freiwillige Zusatzaufgabe: Formen (Objektorientierung reloaded)* is in the folder "Aufgabe 6" -- optional exercise
 6. *Generic Queue* is in the folder "Aufgabe 7" -- xx/10
 7. *Java Collection Framework* is in the folder "Aufgabe 8" -- xx/10